Karen A. Popp

 - A monoline insurance corporation in several internal investigations relating to allegations of market manipulation through cybersmearing by company executives and employees and a separate investigation into alleged fraud and other misconduct by an officer of the company.

-- Major pharmaceutical corporations in internal, DOJ and State AG investigations of alleged fraud, kickbacks, qui tams and other violations of the False Claims Act.
+- Major Life Science corporations in internal, DOJ and State AG investigations of alleged fraud, kickbacks, qui tams and other violations of the False Claims Act.

 - A labor-related company in investigations by the SEC, DOJ and Congress, among others, relating to alleged securities fraud and other commercial misconduct.